 Kopty added that many Israeli security personnel were already stationed nearby.

 Both she and the group’s attorney, Tawfiq Jabareen, said that the land was private Palestinian property.

-the state.
+According to the Civil Administration for Judea and Samaria, the land belongs to the state.
 It noted that the tents were pitched without permits and as such it issued eviction notices there on Friday.